DamiMartinez/damimartinez.github.io/_posts/2025-10-01-rethinking-lean-startup-ai.md

 ## Example

-Imagine an “instant support draft” feature in a SaaS product.

-- **Hypothesis**: users prefer an editable draft generated from their query vs reading a static FAQ.
-- **MVP**: a text box + backend that sends query + account context to an LLM and shows a draft.
+Imagine a recipe suggestion app that generates personalized meal ideas based on user preferences and dietary restrictions.

+- **Hypothesis**: users will cook more meals at home if they receive AI-generated recipe suggestions tailored to their pantry ingredients.
+- **MVP**: a simple chat interface where users enter ingredients they have, and the LLM generates a recipe with instructions.
-- **Measure**: track accept/edit/reject rates.
+- **Measure**: track whether users save recipes, report cooking them, and return for more suggestions.

-Error analysis on sampled interactions shows:
+Error analysis on 200 sampled conversations reveals:

-- Hallucinations (invented features): 20% of bad drafts.
-- Tone mismatch: 10%.
-- Context omission (ignores account settings): 30%.
+- **Suggesting unavailable ingredients**: 25% of recipes include ingredients the user never mentioned.
+- **Ignoring dietary restrictions**: 15% of recipes contain allergens or restricted foods the user specified to avoid.
+- **Vague instructions**: 18% of recipes have unclear cooking steps (e.g., "cook until done" without temperature or time).
+- **Unrealistic cooking times**: 12% claim a recipe takes "15 minutes" when it actually requires 45+ minutes.

 Interventions:

-1. Add retrieval augmentation to ground answers (reduce hallucination).
-2. Use a tone-enforcing prompt template (reduce tone mismatch).
-3. Attach explicit account snippets to the prompt (reduce omissions).
-4. Provide a fallback “escalate to human” for risky queries.

-After iteration you might see hallucination drop from 20% → 4%, acceptance rise, and escalations fall — clear evidence that improving model behavior produced more validated learning than adding superficial features.
+1. Add explicit ingredient validation: cross-check suggested ingredients against user's input list.
+2. Create a structured prompt that repeats dietary restrictions at the start of every generation.
+3. Use few-shot examples showing detailed, step-by-step instructions with specific times and temperatures.
+4. Add a post-processing check that flags suspiciously short cooking times for human review.

+After implementing these changes, error rates drop significantly: unavailable ingredients from 25% → 6%, dietary violations from 15% → 2%, and user satisfaction scores improve by 40%.
+Users now save and cook recipes at 3x the original rate — clear evidence that improving model behavior directly improved the product's value.

 ## Why Startups Fail